sijakret/lit-transition/doc/guide/00-about.md

 About

-lit-transition is a directive for [lit-html](https://lit-html.polymer-project.org/) that allows to for animated transitions between lit-html templates during rendering in a dead simple way.
+lit-transition is a directive for [lit-html](https://lit-html.polymer-project.org/) that allows to for animated transitions between templates during rendering in a dead simple way.
 It was inspired by the concepts of beautiful [transition system of vue.js](https://vuejs.org/v2/guide/transitions.html).

-The library is written in typescript, tiny and tree-shakeable and will add no more than TODO kb (gzipped) to your web app.
+The library is written in typescript, extremely tiny and tree-shakeable.
-It mainly orchestrates state transitions when a template is updated by adding css classes, executing web animations and delaying the removal or insertion of new dom.
+It mainly orchestrates state transitions when a template is updated by adding css classes or executing web animations while delaying the removal or insertion of new dom until transitions play out.

 Currently we only support [css transitions](https://developer.mozilla.org/de/docs/Web/CSS/transition).
 However, the plan is to transparently support [web animations](https://developer.mozilla.org/de/docs/Web/API/Web_Animations_API) eventually.

-All animations in this documentation are obviously built using lit-transition.

 <!-- script>
 import {render,html} from 'lit-html'